zenstackhq/zenstack-docs/blog/openapi/index.md

 });
 ```

-Finally, change the `getPrisma` callback in the `ZenStackMiddleware` to an enhanced Prisma client returned by the `withPresets` call, so that the `@password` and `@omit` attributes can take effect.
+Finally, change the `getPrisma` callback in the `ZenStackMiddleware` to an enhanced Prisma client returned by the `withPresets` call so that the `@password` and `@omit` attributes can take effect.

 ```ts title='app.ts'
 import { withPresets } from '@zenstackhq/runtime';
 app.use('/api', ZenStackMiddleware({ getPrisma: () => withPresets(prisma) }));
 ```

 Beware that with the enhanced Prisma client, all CRUD operations are denied by default unless you open them up explicitly.
-For now let's open up the `create` and `read` operations for `User` to support the signup/login flow:
+Let's open up the `create` and `read` operations for `User` to support the signup/login flow:

 ```prisma title='schema.prisma'
 model User {